greiginsydney/Intervalometerator/docs/bench-testing.md

 > The MC link and LED are diagnostic aids - you're welcome to customise either/both.

 5. To conserve power the Arduino is normally asleep.
-It is woken by hardware interrupts from one of two sources: the RTC triggers an alarm, or on the falling-edge transition of the Reed pin.
+It is woken by hardware interrupts from one of two sources: the RTC (signalling an alarm has fired), or on the falling-edge transition of the Reed pin - a human wakeup call.
 (A reed trigger is simulated in code on power-up.)

 6. By this stage the Pi should have almost completed booting.
 At around the time it reaches the login prompt on the monitor it should start responding to pings.

-7. If the Pi hasn't shown any sign of life on the screen, check the 5V rail. <MORE HERE>
+7. If the Pi hasn't shown any sign of life on the screen, check the 5V test point, which should be at ~5V.

-8. Responds to pings, might give 502 bad gateway - copying images.
+    * If it's not, check the bottom "Enable" pin on the 5V (left-hand) regulator is at 0V, and if that's reading anything higher, make sure the J1 link is on the bottom pins.
+Moving J1 to the TOP two pins should force the regulator to start and the Pi to boot.
+This scenario would point to a problem with the Arduino's IO pins and/or programming.
+    * If the 5V rail is good and there's no sign of life on the HDMI monitor, check the Pi's wiring, or your HDMI monitor/connection.

+8. With the Pi now responding to pings, try and browse to it from your PC.
+Don't worry if it fails with an error page reporting "502 Bad Gateway".
+This is expected - and unavoidable - if the Pi is busy, which it will typically be immediately on boot, as it's busy trying to copy all of the images from the camera to its SD card.
+F5 to refresh your browser, or if there are lots of images on the camera, go make a coffee.

 TEXT HERE